BrightnBubbly/stream-chat-survey/backend/README.md

 ## Install nodejs
 After having some bad experiences of installing `nodejs` and `express` using some random instructions I found in various blog posts, I recommend that you use `nmv` (Node Version Manager) to install node js.

 You can download and find full documentation [here](https://github.com/nvm-sh/nvm).
-I have copied some key instructions here, fyi.
+I have copied some key instructions here, for your information.

 ## Install & Update Script